 - Employment compensation issues

-Thankfully, here at InsuranceHub we have experience helping hair salons, nail shops and cosmetology providers as well.
-We understand the liabilities that come with providing the every day services you offer to your clients:
+Thankfully, here at InsuranceHub we have experience helping hair salons, nail salons, and cosmetology providers.
+We understand the liabilities that come with providing the everyday services you offer to your clients, like:

 - Applying permanent wave solutions